eithan1231/fried-fame/README.md

 - 2 Factor Authentication
 - Administrative Audit Logs (review all Administrative actions)
 - Caching system
+- Analytics system (support for google analytics and countly, EASY to implemt more)
 - Captcha system (easily implement other captchas)
 - Email verification and email list
 - Error and Exception handling